ManuelCalavera/pdi-yaml-plugin/README.md

 ## Installation
-Copy the folder `SeibelsYAMLInput` from the `plugin` directory into kettle's plugin directory.
+Copy the folder `SeibelsYAMLInput` from the `plugin` directory into your local kettle's plugin directory.
 This directory is by default `$PENTAHO_HOME/plugins/steps`.
-When you restart Spoon the plugin will be available in transformations under a new folder titled `Seibels Plugins`.
+After restarting Spoon the plugin will be available in all transformations under a new folder titled `Seibels Plugins`.

 ## About
-The purpose of writing a custom YAML step is to add support for multiple YAML patterns using the SnakeYAML library.
 The packaged YAML step is not well documented and doesn't supply guidelines for supported formats.
+The purpose of writing this custom YAML step is to add support for multiple YAML patterns using the SnakeYAML library.
 An example of one of the intended formats that the plugin can parse is as follows:

 ```
 tables: